-Below is some useful information about Zambia, South Luangwa and the Wildlife Camp, that will be helpful to know before you arrive.
+Below is some useful information about Zambia, South Luangwa and the Wildlife Camp, which will be helpful to know before you arrive.

 Self-catering and camping clients are advised to bring enough food and other supplies with them to the Luangwa Valley.
 Driving in, Chipata offers good places to stock up.
 There is a Spar as well as a Shoprite and various other stores and banks.